oscarcapote/MMSBM_library/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive license that is short and to the point.
-It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.
+The GNU GPL is a free, copyleft license that ensures the software remains free and open source.
+It requires that any derivative works must also be distributed under the same license terms.

 ## Author